Top 6 Hall of Fame Baseball Players of All Time

 - Nicknamed “The Say Hey Kid”

-Born on May 6th, 1931, in Westfield, Alabama, Willie Mays is considered by many as the best all-around hall of fame baseball player of all time.
+Willie Mays was one of the best MLB players of the 1940s and 50s.
 Mays began his career in the Negro Leagues but joined the San Fransisco Giants in 1954, where he would spend the majority of his Major League career.
 Mays’ career offensive numbers are some of the highest of all time, and he is fifth all-time in WAR (wins above replacement).
 However, defensive achievements and flashy diving catches in center field brought him to stardom.
 By the end of his career, Mays achieved 12 gold gloves (most all-time from a centerfielder) to go along with 20 all-star game appearances.

 - Career stats: .366 batting average (all-time leader), .433 on-base percentage, 4,189 hits (2nd all-time), 897 stolen bases (4th all-time), 151.5 WAR (6th all-time)